SarahBeth026/public/beezwax_SQL_exercise/instructions.md

 ***Beezwax SQL Exercise***
 --------------

+A version of this exercise without answers that can be copied/filled in can be found here: https://app.noteable.io/published/32c330c7-808e-4855-93af-a03bb57de2b3/Beezwax-Example

 Dataset: Public School Characteristics https://catalog.data.gov/dataset/public-school-characteristics-2020-21

 **QUESTION 1:** Using the data frame/table named "schools" (imported in the step above), filter the file to just Washington (LSTATE) State High Schools (SCHOOL_LEVEL = High) with 100 or more students (use TOTAL field for student count)